RishiDalvi/sanscript/README.md

 <<<<<<< HEAD
-# Sansript: A Sanskrit-Based Programming Language
+# Sanscript: A Sanskrit-Based Programming Language

-**Sansript** is a programming language inspired by the rich heritage of Sanskrit.
+**Sanscript** is a programming language inspired by the rich heritage of Sanskrit.
 It allows users to write code in Sanskrit, adhering to a modern programming paradigm, and supports execution by translating Sanskrit code into Python.

 ## 🔗 Website
-Explore the language and try it online at: [Sansript Playground](https://sanscript.netlify.app/)
+Explore the language and try it online at: [Sanscript Playground](https://sanscript.netlify.app/)

 ## 🌟 Features
 - **Write Code in Sanskrit**: Use Sanskrit-based syntax for writing programs.